 In 1973, she was hired by John Kaufmann as his first employee and, together with him, formed the Washington, D.C. philatelic auction house of John W. Kaufmann, Inc. where she served as Vice-President until John's death in 1988 when she took over as President.
 John and Trish were married in 1975.

 Trish was one of the first female auctioneers in the country, calling her first sale in 1973, and served as office manager as well as auction describer.
 She closed the business in 1989 when she began working as a consultant for Stephen J. Osborne, a dealer in the United Kingdom.
-In September 2000, Osborne moved his business back to England and Trish decided to narrow her philatelic niche to Confederates only.
+In September 2000, Osborne moved his business back to England and Trish decided to narrow her philatelic niche solely to Confederates.

-With 50 years of philatelic experience, Trish works as a professional philatelist and holds the premier Confederate retail stock in the country.
+With more than 50 years of philatelic experience, Trish works as a professional philatelist and holds the premier Confederate retail stock in the country.
 She was qualified as a philatelic expert witness in 2003 and is available for court testimony in the fields of Confederate States stamps and postal history, as well as appraisals.
-Trish takes her retail stock on the road a few times a year and can be found with a bourse table at the two yearly Confederate Stamp Alliance conventions, the American Philatelic Society annual convention, which moves around the country, as well as at her old stomping grounds at NAPEX in the Washington, DC, area every June.
+Trish takes her retail stock on the road a few times a year and can be found with a bourse table at the yearly Confederate Stamp Alliance conventions, the American Philatelic Society annual convention, which moves around the country, as well as at her old stomping grounds at NAPEX in the Washington, DC, area every June.

 Above right shows Trish posing with the Hoyer & Ludwig Confederate stamp press formerly owned by August Dietz.
 The photo was taken at the 75th anniversary of the Confederate Stamp Alliance in Richmond, Virginia, in August 2010 where she presided as President.